hltdi/HornMorpho/README.md

 This is version 4 of ***HornMorpho***, a Python program that performs morphological analysis, generation, segmentation, and grapheme-to-phoneme conversion in various languages of the Horn of Africa.
+For the new experimental HornMorpho segmenter for Amharic (version 5.0), see below.

 <!--For information about using the program, see the manual that came with the distribution: *horn3.5_quick.pdf*.
 -->